Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 MEASURE SUCCESS

 Track the effectiveness of your mentorship program through regular feedback from participants.
+Gather feedback, adjust as needed, and shine a light on what’s working.
 Use surveys or one-on-one check-ins to assess:

 Whether mentees are achieving their goals.